fagu/random-orbits/README.md

 # Usage

-In the build directory, run `./random-cubic-ring` for help.
+In the build directory, run `./random-cubic-ring` or `./random-quadratic-ideal-class` for help.

 ```
 Usage: ./random-cubic-ring [options] N r T